The Magnificent Chestnut and TREEBORN

 Now you can experience a real nut brown ale made with real nuts!

-By definition, beer is composed of water, barely, yeast and hops.
+By definition, beer is composed of water, barley, yeast and hops.
 Other foods and organic items are are included for flavorings and unique marketing.
 Chestnuts are born on the great sustainably grown chestnut trees found in Michigan's orchards.
 Adding chestnuts to beer is a reminder that we are bringing back the chestnut and it is only natural that we place them back in our forests, farms and beer.

 We began TREEBORN with the purpose preparing the best product for the best beers.
 Three gold medal beers later, we live our motto: "Chestnuts really do make beer taste better."